Call Arrival Distribution – An Analysis

-This document considers the nature of call arrival distribution and how this might affect a forecast and, consequently, staffing requirements.
+This document considers the nature of call arrival distribution and how this might affect a workload forecast and, consequently, staffing requirements for a contact center.

 Most call centers will exhibit their own ‘normal’ distribution curve over a 24-hour period.
 There will be quiet and busy parts of the day and these can be seen to follow a predictable pattern.
 However, as we shall see, the degree of predictability may vary from center to center and from queue to queue.